-The Story of the Rolling Stones’ Debut U.S. Album
+How the Rolling Stones’ Debut Album Pointed to a Bright Future

 Bands didn't mess around back in the first part of the '60s.
 If a record company wanted them to record something, they were usually in and out of there before the end of the day.
 None of this eight-months-and-a-whole-lotta-fancy-studio-tricks stuff that came later in the decade.
 You set up your instruments, you made sure sound levels were okay for the sound guy and then you bashed out a couple songs before you were even allowed to take a pee break.

-Three months earlier, the group released its debut EP, a record -- like the singles that preceded it and most of the album that followed -- made up of other people's songs.
-Their very first single, released in June 1963, was a Chuck Berry cover, "Come On"; the four-song EP also included one, "Bye Bye Johnny."
-The album, too, included a Berry song, "Carol."
+Three months earlier, the group released its debut EP, and like the singles that preceded it and most of the album that followed, it was made up of other people's songs.
+Their very first single, released in June 1963, was a Chuck Berry cover, "Come On"; the four-song EP also included a Berry song, "Bye Bye Johnny."
+The album, too, included a Berry cover, "Carol."

 But for the most part, they went a little deeper during the album's sessions (which was recorded during hectic single-day sessions in January and February).
 They opened with "Route 66," a big hit for the Nat King Cole Trio in 1946, and closed with Rufus Thomas' "Walking the Dog" (which Thomas took to the Top 10 the year before), but in between were soul and blues cuts that showed just how extensive the Stones' record collections were.

 The Rolling Stones made it to No. 1 on the U.K. album chart.
-A month later, on May 30, the album was released in the U.S. bearing a defining subtitle -- England's Newest Hit Makers -- and a slight alteration, a rarity in an era when U.K. LPs were losing many songs in their American versions.
+A month later, on May 30, the album was released in the U.S. bearing a defining subtitle – England's Newest Hit Makers – and a slight alteration, a rarity in an era when U.K. LPs were losing many songs in their American versions.
 Diddley's "Mona (I Need You Baby)" was replaced on the U.S. edition with the similar sounding "Not Fade Away," which was cowritten and originally performed by Buddy Holly.
-(The Stones released "Not Fade Away" as a single in the U.K. in January, and, as was custom there, it wasn't included on the album; "Mona" eventually made it on the U.S.-only The Rolling Stones Now! album in early 1965.)